shivah12/Shinzo/README.md

 <h2>Description:</h2>
 <p>Created a React study space with dynamic features, music, and deployed on Vercel.

- Achieved responsive design using Framer Motion Library and Material UI for icons.
+ Implemented Framer Motion Library for animations and Material UI for icons.

  Utilised Redux for state management of tasks and timer.</p>